-When you’re brewing coffee, whether it’s a conventional coffee maker, a Keurig or a pour-over, you’re basically pushing hot water to move through ground coffee beans.
+When you’re brewing coffee, whether it’s a conventional coffee maker, a Keurig, or a pour-over, you’re pushing hot water to move through ground coffee beans.
 It’s a transparent material when the water comes in.
 It’s coffee when the other hand comes out.
-In the meantime, it has picked up all the oils and flavors from the coffee beans, giving you the dark, chocolatey, slightly acidic tones that are normally present in the brewed coffee.
+In the meantime, it has picked up all the oils and flavors from the coffee beans, giving you the dark, chocolatey, slightly acidic tones that are normally present in brewed coffee.

 On the other side, when you steep your coffee, you have to immerse your coffee in a container of hot water.
-The coffee grounds are then kept in contact with hot water for 1-4 minute or more, allowing the oils and flavors to seep out of the grounds and into the water.
-The end result is a very close cup of dark, acidic tones of coffee.
+The coffee grounds are then kept in contact with hot water for 1-4 minutes or more, allowing the oils and flavors to seep out of the grounds and into the water.
+The result is a very close cup of dark, acidic tones of coffee.

-There is no one way to determine steeping time as it depends on a number of factors.
+There is no one way to determine steeping time as it depends on several factors.
 Your preferences come into play as well.

 - Grind size

 Be it drip or immersion method, grind size is gold.
 The taste of your brew will depend on it as well.

 Generally, steeping requires a coarser grind size than the drip method because a coarse grind size allows full flavor extraction without excessive bitterness or vice versa.
 As a rule, the coarser the grounds, the longer the duration of your steeping time should be.